Finite-Time Accuracy of Temporal-Difference Learning Under Schur-Stable Recursions: Preliminaries

 \end{enumerate} \end{assumption}

-The first statement in~\cref{assumption:summary} is required for the proposed finite-time analysis.
-The second statement is standard, and guarantees that every state may be visited infinitely often for sufficient exploration.
-The third statement is standard, and is required to ensure the boundedness of the iterates of TD-learning.
-The bound imposed on $V_0$ in the fourth item is just for simplicity of analysis.
-It is introduced without loss of generality.
-Before closing this subsection, the boundedness of TD-learning iterates~\cite{gosavi2006boundedness} is introduced, which plays an important role in our analysis.
-Since the boundedness has been established for Q-learning in~\cite{gosavi2006boundedness}, we provide the proof of its TD-learning counterpart for completeness of the presentation. \begin{lemma}[Boundedness of TD-learning iterates~\cite{gosavi2006boundedness}] If the step-size $\alpha$ is less than one in~\cref{algo:TD1}, then for all $k \ge 0$,
+The first statement in~\cref{assumption:summary} is crucial for the proposed finite-time error analysis, and this assumption is considered standard in the literature~\citep{gosavi2006boundedness, beck2012error} or even more relaxed compared to existing conditions on the step-sizes~\citep{bhandari2021finite, srikant2019}.
+The second statement ensures that every state can be visited infinitely often, facilitating sufficient exploration, which is a standard assumption in the literature~\citep{bertsekas1996neuro}.
+The third and forth statements regarding the unit bounds imposed the reward function and $V_0$ are introduced for the sake of simplicity in analysis, without sacrificing generality.
+To conclude this subsection, we also introduce the concept of boundedness for TD-learning iterates~\citep{gosavi2006boundedness}, which plays a crucial role in our analysis. \begin{lemma}[Boundedness of TD-learning iterates~\citep{gosavi2006boundedness}] Under~\cref{assumption:summary}, for all $k \ge 0$, we have $\|V_k\|_\infty \le V_{\max}:= \frac{1}{1-\gamma}$. \end{lemma}